Property management workflows do not fail at the task level. They fail at the system level.

 Workflow 1: Manual Vendor Onboarding That Causes Operations Bottlenecks in Property Management

 Manual vendor onboarding is one of the earliest and most damaging operational bottlenecks in property management.
 When teams rely on email chains, PDFs, and manual data entry, a simple onboarding task can slow progress for days.
+This is not just a delay issue.
+It is a risk entry point.
+Every vendor onboarded without structured validation introduces potential compliance exposure across the portfolio.

 This friction is especially noticeable for PMCs with varied portfolios.
 Princeton Management, which oversees more than 150 multifamily and commercial properties, previously relied on whiteboards, paper inspections, and scattered tools to manage hundreds of vendors across its operations.
 Without a standardized process, vendor onboarding created recurring delays and made it difficult for teams to coordinate work consistently across properties.